- HIV is the virus that causes HIV infection. AIDS is the most advanced stage of HIV infection.

 What is HIV/AIDS?

 HIV stands for human immunodeficiency virus, which is the virus that causes HIV infection.
-The abbreviation “HIV” can refer to the virus and or to HIV infection.
+The abbreviation “HIV” can refer to the virus or to HIV infection.

 AIDS stands for acquired immunodeficiency syndrome.
 AIDS is the most advanced stage of HIV infection.